WHY SHOULD I VACCINATE MY PUPPY?

 When should vaccinations start?

-Newborn puppies and kittens receive maternal antibodies by taking in the ‘first milk’ or colostrum from the mother.
+Newborn puppies receive maternal antibodies by taking in the ‘first milk’, or colostrum from the mother.
 These maternal antibodies are absorbed during the first 24 hours of life and provide immune protection from many infectious diseases during the first weeks of life whilst their own immune system is becoming established.
-This maternally derived protection will decline over time and it is important that puppies and kittens are vaccinated to allow their own immune system to respond and protect them from disease.
-The puppy and kitten vaccination courses usually start from 6-8 weeks of age.
+This maternally derived protection will decline over time and it is important that puppies are vaccinated to allow their own immune system to respond and protect them from disease.
+The puppy vaccination courses usually start from 6-8 weeks of age.

 Why give repeat vaccinations?

-Immunity can decline over time and to maintain optimal protection, regular booster vaccinations of adult dogs and cats are required.
+Immunity can decline over time and to maintain optimal protection, regular booster vaccinations of adult dogs are required.

 After vaccination care